 Pregnancy Massage is a specialised Massage, incorporating remedial and therapeutic techniques as is required, to meet the individual needs of the pregnant woman and her baby.
 Ideally, a specially trained practitioner will treat you, to assist with the tensions and discomforts experienced during pregnancy.
 Massage is often thought of as a pleasant indulgence or a relaxing treat, whereas it is much more than that.
 Pregnancy is the ideal time to seek out massage to support the various changes you will experience as a pregnant woman.

-A therapeutic treatment might include various techniques such as remedial massage, acupressure and acupoints, medi-cupping, pulsing, fascia-stretches to Bowen for a complete treatment.
+A therapeutic treatment might include various techniques such as remedial massage, acupressure and acupoints, medi-cupping, pulsing, fascia-stretches to Bowen or lymphatic drainage for a complete treatment.